matplotlib/matplotlib/galleries/users_explain/figure/writing_a_backend_pyplot_interface.rst

 =========================================

-This page assumes general understanding of the information in the :doc:`/users/explain/backends` page, and is instead intended as reference for third-party backend implementers.
+This page assumes general understanding of the information in the :ref:`backends` page, and is instead intended as reference for third-party backend implementers.
 It also only deals with the interaction between backends and `.pyplot`, not with the rendering side, which is described in `.backend_template`.